amarchandwani93/Lai-Yang-GS/README.md

 ### About System
+Please Begin your evaluation only after reading the below points completely.
 1. P2P message passing distributed system.
 So message sent in a channel will be immediately consumed by destination process without much time delay, if it is up and running.
 2. Each Process(Pi) in the system will have two channels between it and another process(Pj) (Send and Receive Channel)